What it measures

 Why engine-bound

 Each JavaScript engine implements transcendental math functions independently.
 V8 uses its own polynomial approximations; SpiderMonkey may use platform-native libm on some systems or its own implementations; JavaScriptCore uses its own approximations.
-The chosen expressions are selected to amplify these differences: Math.tan(-1e300) hits a boundary region where argument reduction differs across engines, and Math.pow(Math.PI, -100) exercises large-exponent code paths.
+The chosen expressions are selected to amplify these differences, targeting boundary regions and code paths where argument reduction and large-exponent handling diverge across engines.

 IEEE 754 requires results to be consistent within an engine regardless of JIT optimisation level, so the values are fully stable across sessions.
 A browser update that changes the math library can shift the fingerprint, but this is rare and detectable as a version-correlated event.